paralin/crew/docs/dns.md

 * host xyzzy.myserver.example.tld

-If they all return your IP address, you have set DNS up properly for dokku.
+If they all return your IP address, you have set DNS up properly for crew.
 You should also be able to 'ssh root@myserver.example.tld' and access your server.

-Proceed with the setup instructions in the [README](https://github.com/progrium/dokku/blob/master/README.md)
+Proceed with the setup instructions in the [README](https://github.com/progrium/crew/blob/master/README.md)

 ### Using the root of your domain (myapp.example.tld)